At Remote, we strive to ensure there's clarity around management fees, particularly during the offboarding process.

 Billing process for Management Fees

-At Remote, we bill management fees to the customer from the employee’s start date until the issuance of their last payslip.
-This approach ensures that our customers are only charged for the services rendered up to the point of offboarding.
+At Remote, we bill management fees from the employee’s start date up to their termination date.
+This approach ensures that our customers are only charged for the services rendered up to the point of termination.
 It’s important to note that our costs remain consistent, whether we process payroll for a single day or an entire month, so our fees are not pro-rated.

 - When a termination occurs after the payroll cut-off date, the client will be charged the management fee for the next month.